node-prism/grove/README.md

 └── index.ts
 ```

-The result of the above is that handlers at `/user` are not behind authorization middleware whereas
+The above structure means that handlers at `/user` are not protected by authorization middleware, whereas
 handlers at `/user/profile` are.